RECOGNIZING

 In each category, we define and introduce each type of abuse and misconduct and how it can appear in a sport setting.

-Misconduct often overlaps or represents multiple categories:
+Misconduct under the Code often overlaps or represents multiple categories:

-A coach repeatedly and excessively mocking an athlete who cannot compete because of an injury may be engaging in Emotional Misconduct; that same coach may be engaging in Physical Misconduct by forcing the athlete back into competition before they are medically cleared.
+- A coach repeatedly and excessively mocking an Athlete who cannot compete because of an injury may be engaging in Emotional Misconduct; that same coach may be engaging in Physical Misconduct by forcing the Athlete back into competition before they are medically cleared.

-- HARASSMENT
+- Harassment

-- HAZING
+- Hazing

-Emotional Misconduct includes:
+Emotional Misconduct Includes:

 - Physical acts: being repeatedly or severely physically aggressive, such as throwing equipment at someone or punching walls near them